dx-mskang/dx_clip_demo/README-pyqt.md

 ---
 ### Pre-Requisite
-Please using python 3.11 version
+Ensure you are using Python 3.11.
 ```bash
 sudo apt-get install -y python3.11 python3.11-dev python3.11-venv
 ```

-#### Get assets(input videos and prebuilt CLIP AI model) files
+#### Get assets (input videos and prebuilt CLIP AI model) files
-Extract the pia_assets.tar.gz file, which was provided separately and is not included in the distributed source code.
+Extract the `pia_assets.tar.gz` file, which was provided separately and is not included in the distributed source code.

 ```bash
 tar -zxvf pia_assets.tar.gz
 ```
-File Tree on ./assets/
+File structure in `./assets/`:
 ```
 assets
 ├── demo_videos